Meet the I’m a Celebrity 2024 lineup

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-I’m a Celebrity…Get Me Out of Here! is back, with a whole new roster of famous faces taking on jungle life.
+I’m a Celebrity…Get Me Out of Here! is in full flow, with a whole new roster of famous faces taking on jungle life.

 So who is taking on nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle?